Kyle "Duff" Duffy:

 2) How many races, marathons, ultra's have you completed?

 Done 5 of the big road marathons--Boston, NYC, Sacramento, etc...
-Just got into trail running over the past year and completed my first trail marathon as a training run for Miwok, the Golden Gate Headlands Marathon.
+Just got into trail running over the past year and completed my first trail marathon as a training run for Miwok, the Golden Gate Headlands Marathon.3) How was training for Miwok?
+What were your long runs/high mileage days/weeks like?

 It was a lot but after getting in shape, I really enjoyed it.
 Even though I've never been a morning person I committed to running most mornings as that's the one time of the day that I would no other conflicts (other than my pillow).
 I built up to about 70 mile weeks with the majority of the mileage run on weekends.
-My pace was definitely slow and I tried to focus on time on my feet so I would say I was going out for a 5 hour run on a weekend and not worry about mileage as much as time out on the trails.
+My pace was definitely slow and I tried to focus on time on my feet so I would say I was going out for a 5 hour run on a weekend and not worry about mileage as much as time out on the trails.4) What were you thinking at the starting line?

 "Damn it's cold out here, when's the sun coming up?"
 I was actually just trying to stay relaxed and think that I'm just going out for a long training run, not think about it as a real race as I wanted to start slow.